wzhudev/reverse-linear-sync-engine/README.md

 The next time Linear starts, cached transactions are loaded in `TransactionQueue.loadPersistedTransactions`, in which they will be deserialized.
 Similarly, each type of transactions also implements a static `fromSerializedData`, this method will replay the transaction add modify the models in memory.
 So we can restore the state of the client after a restart.

 Finally, during the bootstrap process, `TransactionQueue.confirmPersistedTransactions` will be called to move these transactions to `createdTransactions`.

+There's a small chance that this process could lead to unintended issues.
+For instance, if the client sends a transaction to the server but the window closes before a response is received, the transaction will be stored in the `__transactions` table.
+When the client restarts, the transaction will be reloaded and sent to the server again.
+Since some transactions are not idempotent, users may encounter errors such as: "You can't delete a model that doesn't exist."
+While this is a rare occurrence and generally won't impact the user experience significantly, it’s worth noting.
+(In OT systems, this could cause more serious issues, which is why transactions or operations typically include an incremental counter for deduplication).

 ### Takeaway of Chapter 3